 Jakob Von Plessen is one of Globetrotting’s most famous guides.
-He has one foot in Kenya where he guides for half the year and the other foot in Argentina on The Patagonia Trail.
-Jakob has well over 15 years experience escorting guests on horse riding adventures so knows a thing or two about putting together the ideal itinerary that has a splash of adventure, ruggedness, good laughs and comfort.
+He has one foot in Kenya where he guides the Maasai Mara safari for half the year and the other foot in Argentina on The Patagonia Trail.
+Jakob has well over 15 years experience escorting guests on horse riding adventures so knows a thing or two about putting together an ideal itinerary that combines adventure, ruggedness, good laughs and comfort.

 Here we asked Jakob about what guests can expect on The Patagonia Trail.

 How long have you been running your horse riding holidays in Patagonia?

 And what was the background, history or reason for starting?

 I started guiding horseback safaris in Kenya in 1999 and brought the same idea to Patagonia.
 I had been brought up there and wanted to share the Patagonian beauty with the world from a different perspective.

 We have 20 horses for guests plus guides horses and pack horses.

 Describe your herd of horses in four words.